You want smart political talk without the meltdowns?

 But here we have a guy who's attorney general, a lawyer.

-They have the dictaphone going in the they've got they've got, you know, they've got it going in their heads.
+They've got, you know, they've got it going in their heads.

 And you hear something like that, you are trained for your mind to set that apart.

-Okay, the president of the United States just said we should execute staffers for leaking.
+Okay, the President of the United States just said we should execute staffers for leaking.

-And what Lisa said is so um so chilling that we actually have Republicans so scary.
+And what Alyssa said is so chilling that we seriously.

-We actually have Republicans that are going to go out and endorse a guy who called for the execution of fellow staff members, and then claims he doesn't remember it.
+We actually have Republicans that are going to go out and endorse a guy who called for the execution of fellow staff members and then claims he doesn't remember it.

 But it is, you know, your typical left-wing media today.

-That's where they are.
+That's what they are.

 You now have the California Senate approving a ban on schools, actually even notifying parents of their child's pronoun change if a child wants to do that.

-Um we continue to watch this Caitlin Clark drama unfold uh as you know, both star rookies and uh uh Angel Reese and Caitlin Clark, they were playing on Sunday, the second time the teams have faced off this season, and then you watch Angel Reese striking Caitlin Clark in the head during a layup attempt.
+We continue to watch this Caitlin Clark drama unfold as, you know, both star rookies Angel Reese and Caitlin Clark, they were playing on Sunday, the second time the teams have faced off this season.

-I mean, it just never ending.
+I mean, it's just never ending.

 I mean, what message are they trying to send to Caitlin Clark?